RAL colour standard

-RAL is a colour management system used in Europe that is created and administrated by the German RAL gGmbH (RAL non-profit LLC), which is a subsidiary of the German RAL Institute.
+RAL is a colour management system used in Europe that is created and administered by the German RAL gGmbH (RAL non-profit LLC), which is a subsidiary of the German RAL Institute.
 In colloquial speech, RAL refers to the RAL Classic system, mainly used for varnish and powder coating, but now plastics as well.
 Approved RAL products are provided with a hologram to make unauthorised versions difficult to produce.
 Imitations may show different hue and colour when observed under various light sources.